 Chi-Chi Nwanoku OBE

-Founder and Artistic Director of the Chineke!
-Foundation, creating Britain's first BME (Black and Minority Ethnic) orchestra; founder member of the Orchestra of the Age of Enlightenment; teacher and broadcaster.
+Founder and Artistic Director of Chineke! - Britain's first majority Black and Minority Ethnic orchestra; founder member of the Orchestra of the Age of Enlightenment.

 Writer and broadcaster.
 Presenter of BBC Radio 3’s Music Matters and The Listening Service.